Skip to content

 The Ultimate Reframe

 You are not a fixed entity struggling to improve.
 You are divine potential temporarily expressing itself through human form.
-Your job isn't to accept your limitations - it's to discover what becomes possible when you align your self-perception with Allah's vision for your capabilities.
+Your job isn't to accept your limitations but rather it's to discover who you truly are as Allah created you.

 The same God who spoke universes into existence with "Be, and it is" designed you for growth, expansion, and contribution beyond your current imagination.

-Stop operating from the small story of who you think you are.
-Start living from the expansive truth of who you're becoming.
+Stop operating from the small story of who you think you are (or who society/family/culture told you you are).
+Start living from the expansive truth of who Allah wants you to be.

 Your potential isn't determined by your past.
 It's determined by your perception of your future.